 There are 3 product options available.
 The unlicensed 'Test Evaluation' product option is free of charge and can be downloaded from this website.
 The 'Trader' and 'Agency' product options are subject to an annual licence fee.
 The 'Test Evaluation' workbook can be upgraded to a licensed 'Trader or 'Agency' product option by activating a Licence Key.
 See section below on 'How to Upgrade to a Licensed Product'.

-- Email your Purchase Order to 'support@NeilsonJamesTech.co.uk'. specify the Licence Type (i.e. 'New Trader Licence' or 'New Agency Licence') and include your VAT Registration No, Company Name, Address, Telephone and Contact Name.
+- Email your Purchase Order to 'support@NeilsonJamesTech.co.uk' specify the Licence Type (i.e. 'New VAT Return Trader Licence' or 'New VAT Return Agency Licence') and include your VAT Registration No (where registered), Company Name, Address, Telephone and Contact Name.

 - You will then receive an email containing your new Licence Key and a Purchase Invoice.

-- Download and open the 'Test Evaluation' product.
-Then click the 'Purchase Licence' button on the Dashboard.
+- Open your workbook, Then click the 'Renew Licence' button on the Dashboard.

-- Finally, enter your Company Name, VAT Registration Number, select the relevant Licence Type (Trader or Agency), enter the Licence Key and click 'Activate'.
+- Finally, check your Company Name and VAT Registration No/Customer Account Number, select the relevant Licence Type (Trader or Agency), enter the Licence Key and click 'Activate'